 Extra costs?
 Sometimes.
 Some doctors charge up to $450 after deducting the $190 subsidy.

 Where?
 At private doctors enrolled in VSS.
 Look for the nearest doctor and their costs here.

-Private sector: providers and costs
+Flu vaccine in Hong Kong in the Private sector: providers and costs

 Who is eligible?
 Everyone.